Cajun Scallops and Old Bay Potatoes

 - Sep 7, 2020

-There's nothing quite like Maryland's pride and joy - Old Bay - tasting better when it's used with a Cajun dish.
-By the way, you WILL want these potatoes for breakfast the next morning too.
+There’s nothing quite like Maryland’s pride and joy — Old Bay — working in a Cajun dish.
+You will want these potatoes for breakfast the next morning too.

 Ingredients